GavinHuttley/DiverseSeqPaper/paper/paper.md

 ## Constructing trees from $k$-mers

 We use the mammals dataset to evaluate the statistical performance of the `ctree` method.
 All sequences were concatenated and a phylogenetic tree was estimated from this alignment with different $k$-mer sizes and sketch sizes.
-The trees generated by `dvs ctree` are compared to the maximum likelihood tree found by IQ-TREE [@minh.2020.iq] using a general time-reversible model [@tavare.1986.some] on the concatenated alignment.
+The trees generated by `dvs ctree` are compared to the maximum likelihood tree found by IQ-TREE2 [@minh.2020.iq] using a general time-reversible model [@tavare.1986.some] on the concatenated alignment.

 The likelihood of the generated trees changes with $k$ (\autoref{fig:ctree-k}).
 When $k \leq 5$, the $k$-mers are non-unique (all mash-distances are zero) and the method generates a caterpillar tree.
 It is not until $k=8$ when the caterpillar tree is statistically outperformed.
-As $k$ increases further, the likelihood approaches that of IQ-TREE but plateaus before it at $k=12$. \autoref{fig:ctree-ss} shows how the likelihood of the generated trees changes as the sketch size increases for varying $k \geq 8$.
+As $k$ increases further, the likelihood approaches that of IQ-TREE2 but plateaus before it at $k=12$. \autoref{fig:ctree-ss} shows how the likelihood of the generated trees changes as the sketch size increases for varying $k \geq 8$.

 Sketch size also impacts on the tree likelihood.
-An upward trend with increasing sketch size was evident with the likelihood approaching but not reaching that found by IQ-TREE on the aligned data.
+An upward trend with increasing sketch size was evident with the likelihood approaching but not reaching that found by IQ-TREE2 on the aligned data.
 For the best performing values of $k$, there was no benefit to increasing sketch size beyond ~2,500.

 ### Computational performance